Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 If you're targeting Swiggy:

 - Practice design patterns in code, not just diagrams.
 Strategy, Observer, State, Factory.
-Write them out, not bullet points.
+The interviewer can tell within five minutes whether you've actually written them.

 If you're targeting Zomato:

 - Practice SQL seriously.
 Schema design, indexing, query optimization.
-Zomato probes this more than Swiggy does.
+Zomato probes this more than Swiggy does, and most candidates underprep it.

-- For system design, think through real-time notification systems, rate limiting, and concurrency.
-Know your Redis patterns cold.
+- For system design, drill notification fan-out, rate limiting, and concurrency.
+Know your Redis patterns cold and have one opinion on WebSockets vs SSE.

 For both:

-- Practice thinking out loud on domain-relevant problems.
-Design a delivery dispatch system before your interview.
-Walk through the order state machine.
-Know what happens when a delivery partner goes offline mid-delivery.
+- Think out loud on domain problems before walking in.
+Design dispatch.
+Walk the order state machine.
+Know what happens when a partner goes offline mid-delivery.

-- SpaceComplexity runs voice-based mock interviews that simulate interactive DSA and design sessions, which is closer to what these interviews actually feel like than grinding LeetCode in silence.
+- SpaceComplexity runs voice-based mock interviews that simulate interactive DSA and design sessions.
+That's closer to what these rounds actually feel like than grinding LeetCode in silence with one earbud in.

 For full deep dives on each company, the Swiggy interview guide and Zomato interview guide cover each process in detail.
 For the underlying DSA patterns both companies test, DSA for backend engineers is worth reading before you start.